Friday, May 16, 2025

 Down at the Heel / One More Try [The Silks] (2 songs; 5:27)

-Recorded by Ed Ackerson at Flowers Studio in Minneapolis (note: this is where the 2 new songs - “Message to the Boys” and “Pool & Dive” - released on The Replacements' Don't You Know Who You Think I Was?
-2006 compilation were recorded).
+Recorded by Ed Ackerson at Flowers Studio in Minneapolis (note: Westerberg and The Replacements used this studio in 2006 to record the 2 new songs on the Don't You Know Who You Think I Was? compilation and also for most of the 2013 Songs For Slim EP).

 B-side

-is a Rolling Stones cover written by Jagger/Richards and originally released on the US version of the Out of Their Heads LP in 1965.
+is a cover of an obscure, R&B-ish Rolling Stones song written by Jagger/Richards and originally released on the US version of the Out of Their Heads LP in 1965 (it wasn't released in the UK until 1971 when it appeared on Stone Age, a Decca compilation which the band strongly disavowed).

-A-side was also released on The Silks 2013 album Last American Band (CD/LP, self-released) which was produced by PW.
+A-side was also released on The Silks 2013 album Last American Band (CD/LP, self-released) which was recorded at Flowers and produced by PW.

 Poke Me In My Cage [The Replacements] (1 song; 24:22)